 Morbid Obesity Related Health Concerns

-Studies show almost 36 percent of adults in the United States are obese, and by state, New Hampshire ranks number 35, with an obesity rate of 25.6 percent.
+Studies show how almost 40 percent of adults in the United States are obese, and by state, New Hampshire has an obesity rate of 30 percent.
 Characterized by excessive body fat, morbid obesity increases your risk of developing a range of health problems.

 What is Morbid Obesity?